 There are some natural remedies and holistic practices that can help with dog odor.
 The first step, however, is to identify the issue.
 Odor can indicate serious illness so a visit to the vet is necessary.
 Armed with a diagnoses, you may find the following natural treatments and holistic preventatives helpful.
-For convenience, you can go with a high quality, natural mixed supplement like Spark Daily Nutritional Supplement, which contains a mix of several of the following internal remedies.

 Bad Dog Breath